-7.2 Programming and Reading the Registers using the Software Method
+7.2 Programming and Reading the Registers by the software method

 All registers (BCR, RCR, DIDR) can be read by issuing a Read Configuration Register sequence (see Figure 8: Read Configuration Register (Software Method).

 BCR and RCR can be programmed by issuing a Set Configuration Register sequence (see Figure 7: Set Configuration Register (Software Method).